sebastianspicker/otherlight/README.md

 ## Development

 - `pnpm dev` for a local dev server.
-- `pnpm verify-production-ready` for a full local verification.
+- `pnpm ci:verify` for a full local verification.

 ## Testing